Plan Bay Area 2040 Draft Plan

 More specifically, MTC and ABAG have:

-Awarded 51 PDA Planning grants to-date, which have led to increased zoning capacity for 70,000 housing units, 110,000 jobs and 26 million square feet of commercial development.
-PDA Plans remove barriers to infill development by creating a predictable permitting process aligned with community objectives
+Awarded 51 PDA Planning grants to-date, which have led to increased planning capacity for 70,000 housing units, 110,000 jobs and 26 million square feet of commercial development.
+PDA Plans remove barriers to infill development by creating a predictable permitting process aligned with community objectives.

-Convened regional committees for housing including the Housing Forum, Housing Subcommittee of the Regional Planning Committee, and the upcoming CASA initiative
+Convened regional committees for housing including the Housing Forum, Housing Subcommittee of the Regional Planning Committee, and the CASA initiative.

-Two upcoming endeavors will improve the region’s ability to address its chronic housing affordability challenges.
-The integration of MTC and ABAG staff will lead to more effective long-range planning and increase the region’s housing policy capacities.
-The newly created CASA initiative will bring together diverse interests to develop a bold new strategy for housing preservation and production.
-This work will likely evaluate and recommend a range of legislative, regulatory, financial, and market-related measures needed to provide for the region’s housing needs at all income levels.
+Two new endeavors will improve the region’s ability to address its chronic housing affordability challenges.
+The recent integration of MTC and ABAG staff will lead to more effective long-range planning and increase the region’s housing policy capacities.
+The newly created CASA initiative is bringing together diverse interests to develop a bold new strategy for housing production and preservation.
+Together these efforts will expand data gathering and technical assistance and recommend a range of legislative, funding and policy measures to help provide for the region’s housing needs at all income levels.

 This Action Plan makes the following recommendations for Housing:

 Creating a more affordable region also requires a Bay Area economy with greater economic opportunity and mobility for all the region’s residents and jurisdictions.
-The Action Plan recommends expanding regional economic development capacity through establishing an Economic Development District while also focusing on increasing pathways to middle-wage jobs, preserving infrastructure and increasing affordable transportation access to job centers.
+The coming years could bring many threats to low- and middle-wage jobs through technological advancement or continued economic globalization.
+The Action Plan therefore recommends expanding regional economic development capacity while also focusing on increasing pathways to middle-wage jobs, preserving infrastructure and increasing affordable transportation access to job centers.

 Regional agencies – in partnership with business, workforce agencies and local jurisdictions – are working to establish a regional Economic Development District and accompanying Economic Development Strategy.
 This work will advance regional solutions related to business expansion and retention, workforce training, housing and workspace, and infrastructure improvements.
 This work will also enable the region to compete for public and private funding that can help leverage local assets in places poised for growth, particularly in communities of concern and other economically distressed areas.